MSU-Solar/motor_controller_schip/README.md

    - Set `<local_directory>/motor_controller_schip/motor_controller/` as your workspace when prompted by STM32CubeIDE.

 3. **Open the Project**
-   - In STM32CubeIDE, navigate to:
+   - Navigate to:
      ```
      motor_controller/motor_controller/STM32CubeIDE/.cproject
      ```
-   - Opening this file will set up the project within your environment.
+   - Opening this file will set up the project within your workspace.

 4. **Build the Project**
    - Press **Ctrl+B** to build the project.